 Mark Kuczynski - Director / Drum Set & Guitar Instructor

 Mark is a graduate of Saint Joseph's University and has been playing music for over 25 years.
 He grew up near Philadelphia, studying for 6 years with master drum educator Mike Merlino, learning complex rock, jazz and Latin patterns as well as the rudiments of drumming.
 Performing since his late teenage years, his extensive performance experience has taken him to celebrated music venues such as the 9:30 Club and Rock and Roll Hotel in Washington DC, as well as overseas, touring across multiple countries in Northern Europe.
 He currently performs weekly at some of the largest music venues, high-capacity clubs and casinos and vacation destinations throughout the United States and Caribbean Islands.
-Over the past seven years as a music instructor, Mark has taught hundreds of students throughout the Philadelphia metropolitan area, learning every day from his students, fellow instructors and his mentors.
+Over the past eight years as a music instructor, Mark has taught hundreds of students throughout the Philadelphia metropolitan area, learning every day from his students, fellow instructors and his mentors.
 He prides himself on being well-rounded and versatile, a product of his formal education at Saint Joseph's University.
 Mark has experience teaching students of all ages and levels, and encourages everyone to explore their musical interests to the fullest.
 In addition to music, Mark is passionate about all Philly sports teams, has competed in half-marathons and long distance road races, and enjoys a friendly tennis match.

 Anaïs Naharro-Murphy - Voice and Piano Instructor